 LED lights and signs are created using light emitting diodes (LEDs) which are strung closely together so that the light they emit overlaps and creates a steady source of light.
 LED signs are usually lighter and more protected than neon lights as LEDs are often wrapped in their own polymer jacket to protect each diode from external damage.
 However, they can be incredibly fiddly and difficult to fix if broken as each LED needs to be manually fixed to the base, where only the glass tube needs replacing on neon signs.
 Another potential drawback is that LEDs can only really be fixed in certain positions and, so the lettering can often look clunky and unappealing.
 Not only that, but the colours emitted are solid, rather than being varied as is often seen in a neon sign’s glow.

-If you are looking for the most energy efficient lighting or signage option then LED uses much less power than a neon light.
-Neon bulbs need 15,000 volts to run while LEDs need just 24 volts.
-If you are thinking about a large outdoor display and contemplating LED or neon then this means a huge saving in running costs if you were to opt for an LED display.
+If you are looking for the most energy efficient lighting or signage option then LED does use less secondary power than a neon light.
+Very large neon displays can sometimes use 15,000 volts to run (although this is very unusual nowadays) while LEDs need just 24 volts.
+If you are thinking about a large outdoor display and contemplating LED or neon then this could mean a big saving in running costs if you were to opt for an LED display.
 However, for a business sign or small light display, the actual cost of running neon and LED lighting is very similar so there isn’t much difference between the two.
+It is also worth considering that it is amperage that relates to energy efficiency, and a typical neon sign draws less than 1 amp.
 Ultimately, you should levy the running cost of your business’ sign against how appealing you think it will be to your customers, as a neon sign will be much easier on the eye than an LED sign.

 When looking at the difference in cost between LED and neon signs, again it depends on the size of the light display you are creating.
 For big, outdoor displays LED works out around 10% cheaper than neon signs, but again, you should ask yourself is the cost saving is worth it.
 In regards to life span, a neon sign is much more likely to last longer than an LED sign without the need for repair or replacement of components, so you should factor this into your considerations when thinking about cost.
 When talking large costs, though, this may tilt the balance in favour of LED, but for smaller indoor signs the cost difference between neon and LED is very small.